crysis90war/powerplant-coding-challenge/README.md

 ## Getting Started

 In order to be able to properly test my solution.
-You must follow all the steps listed below.
+You have to follow all the steps listed below.
-Enjoy.

 ## Steps